Televue: Eyepieces

-Tele Vue sells Plossl, DeLite, Panoptic, Delos, Nagler, Ethos and Nagler Zoom eyepieces.
-They made their start with a variety of Plossl eyepieces for amateur astronomers.
+The Tele Vue range includes Plossl, Nagler, and zoom eyepieces.
+They started with a variety of Plossl eyepieces for amateur astronomers.
 The introduction of the original Nagler 13mm Type 1 in 1982 with its wide field of view and an equally high price soon made their mark.
-Using different combinations of lenses of different types of high index optical glasses, the eyepieces produce, respectively, a 50°, 62°, 68°, 72°, 82°, 100° and 50° apparent field-of-view.
-Tele Vue calls the 82° and 100° apparent field-of-view a "spacewalk" experience.
+Using different combinations of lenses of different types of high index optical glasses, the eyepieces produce, respectively, a 50°, 62°, 68°, 72°, 82°, 100°, and 110° apparent field-of-view.
+Tele Vue calls the 82°, 100°, and 110° apparent fields-of-view a "spacewalk" experience.
 Wider apparent fields of view are helpful in viewing star clusters, galaxies and nebulae, especially large emission nebulae like the Orion Nebula, but the real reason for wide fields of view is to allow the same true field of view as is found in a lower power, narrower FOV eyepiece.
 This increases effective contrast and aids in visibility of certain details.
 Additionally, Tele Vue eyepieces are well corrected for most aberrations, providing edge to edge pinpoint stars, and are well suited to use in popular "fast" telescopes.
 The most expensive Tele Vue eyepiece is the Ethos line, which consists of eight eyepieces known for excellent image quality and ultra-wide 100 degree fields, which can retail for from $500 to $800 or more.
 At the North East Astronomy Forum 2010, they revealed the Ethos SX, a 3.7mm focal length eyepiece with an even greater 110° apparent field-of-view.
 In 2011, a new line of eyepieces was introduced called the Delos.
 These eyepieces are based on the Ethos but have a smaller field of view of 72°.
 Instead, they boast a comfortable 20mm eye relief.
 Some Tele Vue eyepieces are over half a foot long and weigh over two pounds.